SherlockPsy/VirLIfe/PROMPT.md

 - summarising its sections very briefly (1–2 sentences per section),
 - and outlining your concrete plan of work in terms of repo files and steps.
 ```

+All required data files are located in backend/data_sources/.
+Do not relocate them.